From £90,8057

 6

-14 Lotus Eletre 2024 review wheel
+Lotus Eletre review 2025 017 driving

+Our Eletre R test car, meanwhile, came with every active suspension and steering system in its armoury fitted, as well as optional carbon-ceramic brakes.
 These systems have a lot to do, of course, to account for so much weight, held quite high from the road; to compensate for such a long wheelbase; and to make so much power and performance usable.
 Most of all, to make all of the above seem entirely natural and intuitive, as if none of the technical wizardry was really going on at all.

 They do it best of all when the Eletre R is in Tour mode, as a fast GT.
 There’s a fluency about the car’s handling persona here that is conjured alongside plenty of precision and control, and that does feel at least in some way Lotus-like.

-But the chassis begins to struggle a little if you ‘dial it up’ and seek to throw it around as if it were some electric Porsche Cayenne.
-That’s because the Eletre’s axles seem to need the progressive damping and wheel travel afforded in the softer drive modes to effectively breathe with a rising and falling road surface, and not become a little unyielding and reactive to bumps.
+But the chassis begins to struggle a little if you ‘dial it up’ and seek to throw it around as if it were some electric Cayenne.
+That’s because the Eletre’s axles seem to need the progressive damping and wheel travel afforded in the softer drive modes to effectively breathe with a rising and falling road surface and not become a little unyielding and reactive to bumps.

 Explore Sport and Track modes and body control becomes grabbier and more jittery, wheel control much clunkier and the chassis as a whole much more easily upset by uneven surfaces.
-Moreover, the harder the four-wheel steering tries to work to manufacture extra handling agility for the car, the less natural the result feels – the steering in particular lacking useful tactile feedback to telegraph the extra bite.
+Moreover, the harder the four-wheel steering tries to work to manufacture extra handling agility for the car, the less natural the result feels, the steering in particular lacking useful tactile feedback to telegraph the extra bite.

 The enticing rear-drive handling poise typical of a Lotus is missing from the experience here too – but that’s at least partly because the Eletre R simply takes up too much of the road, builds up and carries too much inertia and wants to go too fast before the chassis is prepared to come alive and start to express itself.
 For UK country roads, at least, the car simply feels like too much of a blunt-force nuclear option when explored even close to its limits.